Divine Mercy Catholic Academy relies on fundraising profits in three key areas:

 - For support of DMCA Athletics.

 The DMCA Athletic Association works to defray costs of our various boys’ and girls’ sports programs.
 Information about current DMCA Athletic fundraisers is posted on the Athletics page of this website.

 Our 2018-2019 schedule of School Benefit Fundraisers includes –

 Our SCRIP program is built around the purchase of gift cards which may be used for everyday purchases, such as groceries, gas, dining, clothing and gifts.

 SCRIP cards are sold in specific dollar amounts, and may be used in place of cash at many local businesses.
 Divine Mercy Academy earns a percentage on every SCRIP card purchased, and that percentage is credited to each family’s $800 fundraising commitment.
 The exact percentage earned varies depending on each vendor’s individual agreement with the SCRIP organization.

 SCRIP is a very easy way for our families to reach their $800 fundraising goal, as the cards may be purchased not only by our families, but also by friends, grandparents, neighbors, etc. and used for common things most people already purchase on a daily or weekly basis.

-We have recently found a volunteer who is willing to undertake the task of administering our SCRIP program.
-We are very grateful for this gift of time, and we’re working to make SCRIP purchases as easy as possible.
-More details will be released soon.
+We have enlisted the expert help of a volunteer to administer our SCRIP program.
+We are very grateful for this, and we’re working to make SCRIP purchases as easy as possible.

 Periodic or seasonal opportunities: